karlyndiary/IMDb-Data-Analysis/README.md

 * [3.
 Analyze and Share](#3-analyze-and-share)

 ## 1. Prepare
 The data used is stored in Kaggle under [Netflix Prize Shows Information (9000 Shows)](https://www.kaggle.com/datasets/akashguna/netflix-prize-shows-information).
-The dataset contains information like duration of movie, cast, director, genre, languages are present.
+The dataset contains information like the duration of the movie, cast, director, genre, and languages present.

 ## 2. Process